-3. Create a new Project.
+3. Create a new Organization.

 Valist leverages an Ethereum smart contract to create Access Control lists of authorized public keys for each organization and project.
 Data within the system is validated and upheld by a global network of peers.